 On rare occasions, you might encounter a difficult or uncooperative speaker.
 Some speakers often miss deadlines, don’t respond to email, or don’t return phone calls.
 If you have significant problems with a speaker, contact Heidi Letzmann.
 We would rather deal with potential problems before the meeting than when it is too late to do anything.

 Required Forms, Handouts & Speaker Information

 After the speakers receive the appropriate information about the program content, it is your responsibility to answer their questions, cajole, coddle, and nag them into meeting their deadlines, and help them focus and then refocus their presentations.
 In short, you work with your speakers on meeting deadlines and preparing content for the program.
 (AALL staff oversees the countless administrative details associated with putting on a program; however, you are responsible for gathering information from your speakers for the databases used to manage meeting arrangements and to maintain contact with speakers.)
 In addition to the Speaker Control Forms you’ll need to complete for your speakers, it is the coordinator’s responsibility to make sure that the following materials are submitted for all program participants:

 Equipment Request Form

-Speakers requiring equipment to support and enliven their presentations should provide their requests to you by April 15.
-Each program coordinator should submit only one audio-visual Equipment Request Form on behalf of the moderator and all program speakers (due to AALL on April 22).
-This will help you track the speakers’ responses and avoid duplicate equipment requests.
+Consult with your speakers about their presentation plans/needs.
+Each program coordinator should submit one audio-visual Equipment Request Form on behalf of all program presenters (due to AALL on May 15).
+This will help you track the speakers’ responses and avoid duplicate requests.